 Switzerland Author: Laura Widmer, Sandra Schaffner at Bär & Karrer It is possible to suspend an employee during a workplace investigation.[1]
 While there are no limits on duration, the employee will remain entitled to full pay during this time.
 [1] David Rosenthal et al., Praxishandbuch für interne Untersuchungen und eDiscovery, Release 1.01, Zürich/Bern 2021, p.
-181. Last updated on 15/09/2022
+181.

-Thailand Author: Ratthai Kamolwarin, Norrapat Werajong at Chandler MHM While an employee is being investigated by the employer, the LPA permits the employer to suspend that employee from work for the duration of the investigation, provided that the suspension can only be made when permitted by the work rules or an agreement related to the conditions of employment.
+Author: Ratthai Kamolwarin, Norrapat Werajong at Chandler MHM While an employee is being investigated by the employer, the LPA permits the employer to suspend that employee from work for the duration of the investigation, provided that the suspension can only be made when permitted by the work rules or an agreement related to the conditions of employment.
 Also, a suspension order must be made in writing and specify the offence and period of the suspension, which may not exceed seven days.
 Note that the employer must give a written suspension order in advance to the employee before the work suspension.
 As aforementioned, the LPA only permits the employer to suspend the employee under investigation from work only for seven days.
 During the interim period of the suspension, the employer must pay the employee at the rate indicated in the work rules or the agreement reached between the employer and the employee, which must not be less than half of the employee's wages for a working day before his or her suspension.
 If the employer determines that the employee subject to investigation is not guilty following the outcome, the employer must compensate the employee for outstanding wages from the date of suspension with 15% interest per annum.
 In some complicated cases, a workplace investigation does not conclude within seven days, and, in which case the employer should consult with a legal advisor.
-Last updated on 15/09/2022
+Last updated on 15/09/2022 04.
+Who should conduct a workplace investigation, are there minimum qualifications or criteria that need to be met?